pathologist007/Nexus-FTP-server/README.md

 ```

 ## Conclusion
 With this guide, you should now be able to set up and use FTP servers and clients across multiple platforms, ensuring smooth file transfers both locally and remotely.
-For further assistance or troubleshooting, refer to the respective software documentation.